Major U.S. laws & court cases concerning abortion access

 clearly unconstitutional and nullified under Roe v.
 Wade.
 However some of

-them would be immediately enforceable if the U.S. Supreme Court overturned Roe
+them would be immediately enforceable if the U.S. Supreme Court were to overturn their ruling for Roe

 v.
 Wade in the future.
 Others would remain unenforceable until judicial

 injunctions were lifted.

 There have been many attempts since 1973 to reduce free access to abortions.
 Laws have

 been passed by some states and at the federal level to:

 ||Require counseling and/or a cooling-off period before an abortion is performed.